StackExchange/dnscontrol/docs/writing-providers.md

 1. Run "go generate" to make sure all generated files are fresh.
 2. Make sure all appropriate documentation is current.
 (See Step 8)
-3. Check that dependencies are vendored (See Step 12)
+3. Check that dependencies are current (See Step 12)
 4. Re-run the integration test one last time (See Step 7)

 ## Step 14: After the PR is merged